-FAQ 100-Day Challenge
+At a Glance 100-Day Challenges

-100-Day Challenges are structured journeys for frontline teams and leaders that are designed to inspire and enable intense collaboration, continuous innovation, and fast and disciplined implementation.
+100-Day Challenges are structured journeys for frontline teams and leaders, that are designed to inspire and enable intense collaboration, continuous innovation, and fast and disciplined implementation.
 Teams start this journey by setting unreasonable 100-Day Goals and developing innovative plans to achieve these.

 To set the stage for the journey, leaders shape and present a challenge to the team, and create a "safe space" for the team to experiment and learn.
-A further Sustaining Phase, involving System Leaders and 100-Day Challenge team members, ensures that the gains are sustained after the 100-Days.
+A Sustaining Phase (beyond the 100 days), involving System Leaders and 100-Day Challenge team members, ensures that the gains are sustained after the 100-Days.